anthobarbarich/paradisecity/content/practical.md

       find what you need to do your dishes and recycle your waste!

       Hungry after a day of partying?
-Breakfast is available at the camping: on Saturday and Sunday from 08.00h till 12.00h and on Monday from 08.00h until 11.00h.
+Breakfast is available on the island at Brasserie 2050: on Saturday and Sunday from 08.00h till 12.00h and on Monday from 08.00h until 11.00h.

       Our camping crew will be at your disposal to answer all your questions and